ORNL/VERTEX-CFD/docs/usage.md

 # Usage

 Once installed, VERTEX-CFD relies on two files.
-The first one is the 'vertexcfd' executable and the second one is the input file for the simulation.
+The first one is the 'vertexcfd' executable, and the second one is the input file for the simulation.
 After the installation, the executable is located in `<PATH TO INSTALLATION LOCATION>/bin/vertexcfd`.
-The input file is case spesific and there are example case files in `vertex-cfd/examples/inputs`.
+The input file is case-specific, and there are example case files in `vertex-cfd/examples/inputs`.
 In this document, the input file located in `vertex-cfd/examples/inputs/incompressible/incompressible_2d_channel.xml` will be used as an example case.

 ## Running a simulation
-In order to run a simulation in serial, vertexcfd can be called directly as:
+In order to run a simulation in serial, vertexcfd can be called directly as

 ```
 <PATH TO INSTALLATION LOCATION>/bin/vertexcfd --i=PATH_TO_INPUT_FILE/incompressible_2d_channel.xml